-Small arms transfers may be, essentially, economic transactions, but they are often transactions governed by more than market forces.
-State-sanctioned transfers are typically elements in an ongoing military relationship between governments.
-Illicit transfers, while also driven on the supply side by both economic and political consideration, may further require a degree of trust and shared commitment to an underground system of exchange.
+It is difficult to know whether illicit arms transfers, which are almost always small arms transfers, have this same characteristic.
+Many of the actors involved in illicit arms supply are simply out to make a profit and have little interest in the security or political purposes of arms recipients.
+However, some suppliers (and brokers, transporters, and financiers) are very much committed to political and military aims of those on the receiving end of illicit arms shipments, something we would expect, for example, when diasporas are involved.
+In any case, whether driven on the supply side by economic or political considerations, or both, illicit transfers would seem to further require a degree of trust and shared commitment to an underground system of exchange.
 It is, of course, common to refer to the trade in illicit weapons as a black market, but the transnational flow of these goods is affected by a wider range of political, ideological, and/or ethnic factors than other illicit flows, like narcotics.
 It is useful, therefore, to contrast pure market transactions with transactions in other organizational contexts, namely, social networks.